Your best guide to litho

 printing paper weights

-Fortunately litho printing in particular lends itself to being able to choose from a surprisingly large range of paper weights and surface textures.
-When producing a brochure, catalogue or some other type of litho printing marketing collateral, be sure to choose one of the best printing companies in 2020.
-The type of paper and its weight that you will use are probably the last thing on your mind – if, indeed the thought even crossed your mind.
+Fortunately, litho printing in particular lends itself to being able to choose from a surprisingly large range of paper weights and surface textures.
+When producing a brochure, catalogue, or some other type of litho printing marketing collateral, be sure to choose one of the best printing companies in 2020.
+The type of paper and its weight that you will use is possibly the last thing on your mind – if, indeed the thought even occurred to you.